CarolinaPaulo/CarolinaPaulo/README.md

 <h1> Hi there 👋 </h1>

 My name is Carolina de Faria Paulo.
-- 🔭 I’m currently working on improving my skills on Java and Spring Boot
+- 🔭 I’m currently working on improving my skills on Swift
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love crochet!

-Recently I had the opportunity to work with Digital Marketing and something that instigated me are all the technologies that involve the digital environment, mainly the development area.
-With a degree in Environmental Engineering, I'm looking for a junior development position to immerse myself in the IT world.
+I'm working as a iOS developer and I use this profile to update the projects of my learning journey

 ![Snake animation](https://github.com/CarolinaPaulo/CarolinaPaulo/blob/output/github-contribution-grid-snake.svg)